webformsforcore/WebFormsForCore/README.md

 - `System.Web.Optimization`: `EstrellasDeEsperanza.WebFormsForCore.Web.Optimization`
 - `Microsoft.AspNet.Web.Optimization.WebForms`: `EstrellasDeEsperanza.WebFormsForCore.Web.Optimization.WebForms`
 - `WebGrease`: `EstrellasDeEsperanza.WebFormsForCore.WebGrease`
+- `System.Drawing`: `EstrellasDeEsperanza.WebFormsForCore.Drawing`

+System.Drawing only implements Attributes, so WebFormsForCore can run on Linux, where System.Drawing.Common.dll is missing.

 Finally configure ASP-NET Core to use WebForms in the initialization code Program.cs like so:
 ```